oberones/MysteryMelodyMachine/teensy-firmware/README.md

 ### No MIDI device appears (debug mode):
 1. This is normal - debug mode has no MIDI functionality
-2. Use production mode for MIDI: `pio run --target upload`
+2. Use production mode for MIDI: `pio run -e teensy41 --target upload`
 3. Verify device appears as "Teensy MIDI" in your DAW

 ### No MIDI device appears (production mode):